EvaMakri/lifestylefactors-annotation-docs/entities.md

 * orthodontic practice and orthodontic treatment should be annotated as LSFs

-* mark discontnuous entities with add fragment functionality.
+* mark discontinuous entities with add fragment functionality.

 * Countries and cities should be annotated by selecting "Geographical Feature" as the attribute.